Choudoufuhezi/bee-population-analysis/README.md

 ## Licenses

-`bee_population_analysis` was created by Hanxi Chen, Tianyu Duan, Hanlin Zhao.
+`bee-population-analysis` was created by Hanxi Chen, Tianyu Duan, Hanlin Zhao.
 It is licensed under the terms of the MIT license.

 ## Dataset